 #6 Enables Diffusion of Knowledge and Cross-Training Across Organization

 Daily meetings, the stand-ins, ensure everyone knows what everyone else from the team is working on at any given time.
-There is diffusion of knowledge and by sharing the details of the development process together team members know and understand even the parts of the components they aren’t directly associated with.
-Agile software development techniques like pair programming where two programmers share a single workstation – one screen, keyboard and mouse where one programmer takes the role of a driver and the other takes the role of a navigator are getting more traction.
+There is the diffusion of knowledge and by sharing the details of the development process together team members know and understand even the parts of the components they aren’t directly associated with.
+Agile software development techniques like pair programming where two programmers share a single workstation – one screen, keyboard, and mouse where one programmer takes the role of a driver and the other takes the role of a navigator are getting more traction.
 The driver codes and the navigator provides the direction to the project.
 There are several advantages of this agile technique which the start-ups can benefit from.
-Better code quality, better coordination, better dispersion of knowledge when a developer who knows all about a component pairs with a developer who is unfamiliar with the component being developed and yes, agile development helps you find alternate and more effective ways of developing applications.
-Resources being limited, a lean start-up benefits when there is cross-functional training and one man is able to pick up another man’s role effectively with immediacy.
+Better code quality, better coordination, better dispersion of knowledge when a mobile app developer who knows all about a component pair with a developer who is unfamiliar with the component being developed and yes, agile development helps you find alternate and more effective ways of developing applications.
+Resources being limited, a lean start-up benefits, when there are cross-functional training and one man, is able to pick up another man’s role effectively with immediacy.